 Attributes are used to distinguish among elements of the same name, when you do not want to create a new element for every situation.
 Hence, the use of an attribute can add a little more detail in differentiating two or more similar elements.

 In the above example, we have categorized the plants by including attribute category and assigning different values to each of the elements.
-Hence, we have two categories of plants, one flowers and other color.
+Hence, we have two categories of plants, one flowers and other shrubs.
 Thus, we have two plant elements with different attributes.

 You can also observe that we have declared this attribute at the beginning of XML.